Larynx: Other animals

 Pioneering work on the structure and evolution of the larynx was carried out in the 1920s by the British comparative anatomist Victor Negus, culminating in his monumental work The Mechanism of the Larynx (1929).
 Negus, however, pointed out that the descent of the larynx reflected the reshaping and descent of the human tongue into the pharynx.
-This process is not complete until age six to eight years.
+This process is not complete until the age of six to eight years.
 Some researchers, such as Philip Lieberman, Dennis Klatt, Bart de Boer and Kenneth Stevens using computer-modeling techniques have suggested that the species-specific human tongue allows the vocal tract (the airway above the larynx) to assume the shapes necessary to produce speech sounds that enhance the robustness of human speech.
 Sounds such as the vowels of the words see and do, [i] and [u] (in phonetic notation), have been shown to be less subject to confusion in classic studies such as the 1950 Peterson and Barney investigation of the possibilities for computerized speech recognition.

-In contrast, though other species have low larynges, their tongues remain anchored in their mouths and their vocal tracts cannot produce the range of speech sounds of humans.
-The ability to lower the larynx transiently in some species extends the length of their vocal tract, which as Fitch showed creates the acoustic illusion that they are larger.
+In contrast, though other species have low larynges, their tongues remain anchored in their mouths, and their vocal tracts cannot produce the range of speech sounds of humans.
+The ability to lower the larynx transiently in some species extends the length of their vocal tract, which, as Fitch showed, creates the acoustic illusion that they are larger.
 Research at Haskins Laboratories in the 1960s showed that speech allows humans to achieve a vocal communication rate that exceeds the fusion frequency of the auditory system by fusing sounds together into syllables and words.
 The additional speech sounds that the human tongue enables us to produce, particularly [i], allow humans to unconsciously infer the length of the vocal tract of the person who is talking, a critical element in recovering the phonemes that make up a word.